xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 Variable Throttling - OnCompleted()
 ```

 In this example, you're checking each element.
 If it's an Immediate Update, you return an observable that emits a notification immediately (the `OnCompleted` notification).
 Otherwise, you create an observable that emits a notification after 2 seconds.
-That's why, even though notifications were emitted less than 2 seconds from when the Immediate Update was emitted, Immediate Update was emitted as well.
+That's why, even though notifications were emitted less than 2 seconds from when the `Immediate Update` was emitted, `Immediate Update` was emitted as well.

 ### 10.2.6 Sampling the observable in intervals

 Another way of handling rapid observables is to slow the reaction rate to the notifications and to sample the emitted values in predefined intervals.
-The Sample operator lets you define the duration of the interval, so that when an interval ends, the last value emitted by the source observable is emitted by the resulting observable.
-Figure 10.9 provides a marble diagram of Sample.
+The `Sample` operator lets you define the duration of the interval, so that when an interval ends, the last value emitted by the source observable is emitted by the resulting observable.
+Figure 10.9 provides a marble diagram of `Sample`.

-Figure 10.9 The Sample operator samples the observable sequence at each interval, emitting the last notification in the interval.
+Figure 10.9 The `Sample` operator samples the observable sequence at each interval, emitting the last notification in the interval.

 The next example shows how to take an observable that emits a notification every second and sample it every 3.5 seconds.
 (I limited the example to only three intervals.)
 In real-world scenarios, you might want to do that when the source of the notification is fast, but there isn't a lot of advantage to collecting all received values.
 For example, digital signal processing (DSP) applications usually sample the audio of video signals at a rate that's high enough to reconstruct the signal in a way that makes it understandable, even if some data is lost.
 (Displaying 24 frames per second is enough to fool our brains into seeing a moving picture.)